Equivariant Elliptic Cohomology and Mapping Stacks: Equivariant Elliptic Hochschild Homology

 \subsubsection{The proof}

 We are now ready to prove Theorem \ref{proposition:localization}.
-The key ingredient in the proof is Luna's slice theorem \cite{Luna}, which allows us to reduce to the case of a linear action on affine space, which was treated in Lemma \ref{lemma:Anlocalization}.
+The key ingredient in the proof is Luna's slice theorem \cite{Luna}, which allows us to reduce to the case of a linear action on affine space, which was treated in Lemma \ref{lemma:Anlocalization}. \begin{proof}[Proof of Theorem \ref{proposition:localization}] By codescent we can assume $X$ is affine.

-\begin{proof}[The proof of Theorem \ref{proposition:localization}] By codescent we can reduce without loss of generality to affine varieties, hence we will assume that $X$ is a smooth affine variety for the purpose of this proof.
 Our goal is to prove that the map

-is an equivalence, for a specific choice of Zariski open subset $U$ of $E_T$.
-We know that the map \eqref{eq:mapproof} is a homotopy equivalence on closed points thanks to Proposition \ref{remark:bijonpoints} for some $U$, so we choose the $U$ that realizes such homotopy equivalence as a candidate for the proof.
-We will first prove that this map is étale.
-Choose a point $x$ of $t_0(X^e)$ such that the orbit $Tx$ is closed.
-Applying the Luna slice theorem to $x$, we find a locally closed smooth subvariety $V$ of $X$ closed under the action of the stabilizer $T_x$ of $x$ such that the natural $T$-equivariant map $\psi: T\times^{T_x}V\rightarrow X$ is \'etale and has image given by a Zariski open $Z$ of $X$.
+is an equivalence, for a Zariski open subset $U$ of $E_T$.
+We choose a $U$ that makes Proposition \ref{remark:bijonpoints} hold.

+First we prove that this map is étale.
+Choose a point $x$ of $t_0(X^{T(e)})$ such that the orbit $Tx$ is closed.
+The Luna slice theorem applied to $x$ gives us a locally closed smooth subvariety $V$ of $X$ closed under the action of the stabilizer $T_x$ of $x$ such that the natural $T$-equivariant map $\psi: T\times^{T_x}V\rightarrow X$ is \'etale and has image given by a Zariski open $Z$ of $X$.
 We have an induced commutative diagram

 for the mapping stacks.
-First note that the map \eqref{eq:mapproof} is locally finitely presented: see Remark \ref{locallyfinpreseq} after this proof for a thorough discussion of this point.
-Thus in order to prove that it is étale we are reduced to showing that it is formally étale, i.e. its relative cotangent complex vanishes.
-To do so, we first show that the vertical maps have vanishing relative cotangent complex.
-We focus on the right vertical composition, as the argument is the same as for the one on the left.
-Choose an $S$-point We need to show that the relative cotangent vanishes at any such $S$-point.
-To compute the cotangent complexes we are interested in, we use the formula given by Halpern-Leistner and Preygel in \cite{HLP} as Proposition 5.1.10:
+First note that the map \eqref{eq:mapproof} is locally finitely presented (see Remark \ref{locallyfinpreseq}), hence we only need to show it is formally étale, i.e. its relative cotangent complex vanishes.
+To do so, we first observe that the vertical maps have vanishing relative cotangent complex.
+The argument is the same for the left and the right one.
+As for the right vertical composition, choose an $S$-point We need to show that the relative cotangent vanishes at any such $S$-point.
+We apply Halpern-Leistner and Preygel's Proposition 5.1.10 in \cite{HLP}:

 where the $S$-point $f:\Spec S\rightarrow\Map{X}{Y}$ is viewed as a map $f:\Spec S\times X\rightarrow Y$ and $\pi_+$ is a left adjoint to the pullback along the projection $\pi:\Spec S\times X\rightarrow\Spec S$.